Kragujevac building

 The oldest covered market in Europe

-There are also a few more buildings that should be on what to see in Kragujevac list, namely Tržnica (market) that is under restoration since it was the first covered market in Europe.
-At the very center stands the Regent’s House built in 1887 that was used by the regent Aleksandar Karađorđević in 1914 and 1915.
+Several other landmarks deserve a place on your things to do in Kragujevac Serbia list.
+The Tržnica (market), that was under restoration, was the first covered market in Europe.
+At the city’s heart stands the Regent’s House, built in 1887 and used by Regent Aleksandar Karađorđević during 1914 and 1915.

 Kragujevac-Serbia-blog-Glimpses-of-the-World